PawelLipski/docker-ci-blog/blog.md

 [first part a guide on how to use the tool](https://medium.com/virtuslab/make-your-way-through-the-git-rebase-jungle-with-git-machete-e2ed4dbacd02) and
 [second part for more advanced features](https://medium.com/virtuslab/git-machete-strikes-again-traverse-the-git-rebase-jungle-even-faster-with-v2-0-f43ebaf8abb0).

-Contributions (and stars on Github!) are more then welcome, esp. if you're proficient with production use of Python.
+Contributions (and stars on Github!) are more then welcome, especially if you're proficient with production use of Python or with the internals of git.